btcpayserver/btcpayserver-doc/FAQ/FAQ-Apps.md

 background-color:rgba(0,0,255,0.5);
 }
 ```
 The code above removes and hides all the unnecessary things from your store (headers, footers, breadcrumbs, and sorting).
 If you're not using the Storefront theme, you may need to modify it slightly.
-Besides removing, the bottom part of the code adds a bit of different style which improves the checkout experience and makes it more Patreon like.
+Besides removing, the bottom part of the code adds a bit of different style which improves the checkout experience and makes it more KickStarter like.
 Feel free to modify colors.

 To remove the redundant fields in WooCommerce checkout, use [Flexible Checkout Fields](https://wordpress.org/plugins/flexible-checkout-fields/).